 care and outcomes for all Marylanders.

-The Progression Plan is designed to achieve person-centered care,
+of the All-Payer Model and is designed to achieve person-centered care,

+foster

-foster clinical innovation and excellence in care, improve population health,
+clinical innovation and excellence in care, improve population health, and

-reflects input from stakeholders and the general public invited through a
+stakeholders and the general public invited through a public comment period

-public comment period prior to Maryland’s filing of the plan with the federal
+prior to Maryland’s filing of the plan with the federal government in December